Top Fastmail Alternatives to Consider in 2026

 ProtonMail

 Based in Switzerland, ProtonMail operates outside of US and EU jurisdiction.
-ProtonMail says that they only save a cryptographic hash of your email or phone number, and it’s not permanently associated with your account.
+ProtonMail's official documentation states that they only save a cryptographic hash of your email or phone number, and it's not permanently associated with your account, providing enhanced privacy protection compared to traditional email providers.

 Features